Decide

 Is buying property in Bali worth it in 2026?

-Yes, for long-term investors and lifestyle buyers using proper legal structures.
+Yes, for long-term investors and lifestyle buyers using proper legal structures (leasehold or PT PMA).
+For speculative flippers, no – Bali is no longer a short-term flip market.

 Is Bali property still profitable?